alexandre101006/methodology-for-CIRAIG/README.md

 - Cold Lake dilbit, CA-AB
 - SCO Oil Sand, CA-AB

-The "recipe" for oil extraction is quite similar in both cases :
+The "recipe" for oil extraction is quite similar in both cases (**all flow depend on the type of fuel**) :

 <table>
   <tr>